tableau/extension-hierarchy-navigator-sandboxed/README.md

 * There is a known issues in Tableau 2018.2 running on Mac computers where the native dropdown (when selecting the parameter) cannot be chosen with the mouse.
 Please use the keyboard to select the parameter.
 * If you add a blank sheet to the dashboard and try to configure the extension you will receive an error.
 * If you type in invalid values into the parameters they will just be ignored.
-* Access to underlying data is limited to 10,000 rows.
 * The only color that can be changed is the background color.